objectliteral/teachingJS/chapters/04_functions/07_constructors.md

     return (typeof theOther === 'object' && theOther) || that;
 };
 ```
-Because I personally dislike the use of `new` because it obscures what is going on behind the scenes and because building a replacement can teach you a lot, I stick with the `create` method.
+Because I personally dislike the use of `new` for obscuring what is going on behind the scenes and because building a replacement can teach you a lot, I stick with the `create` method.
 Sadly, there are a few minor issues with this function.
 One of them is, that this function cannot be used to create objects from builtin constructors like `Boolean`, `String` or `Date`.
 That is because the objects, created by these constructors, are internally being differentiated from standard "Object" objects.
 ```javascript
 var b0 = Boolean.create('true');
 b0.valueOf(); // TypeError: valueOf method called on incompatible Object